intervalia/angular-tools/ivAngularTools/ivOnCmd/README.md

 Directive iv-on-cmd - Handling many events in one place.
 ===================

+\* **This directive requires jQuery and will not work with jqLite** *

+##Introduction

-`iv-on-cmd` is an Angular directive that allows for a single event handler to handle `click` events for all child elements of the element containing the directive `iv-on-cmd` as long as the child elements have the attribute `data-cmd` set.
+`iv-on-cmd` is an Angular directive that allows for a single event handler to handle click events for all child elements of the element containing the directive `iv-on-cmd` as long as the child elements have the attribute `data-cmd` set.

-The goal of`iv-on-cmd` is to reduce the number of `ng-click` handlers and provide a single common function to handle all of the children.
+The goal of `iv-on-cmd` is to reduce the number of `ng-click` handlers and provide a single common function to handle all of the children.

-##Backstory
+##Background

 I have discovered that Angular tends to slow down with too many bindings and I have read articles that indicate that as few as two-thousand bindings can be too many bindings.

-I have had several projects where the result of an `ng-repeat` created several hundred to several thousand DOM elements.
+I have had several projects where an `ng-repeat` created several hundred to several thousand elements.
 And each of these elements had between three and thirty bindings.
-This was way more than the estimated slow-down limit of two thousand.
+Angular slows down with too many bindings and I have heard that as few as two-thousand bindings can be too many and I had many more then that.

 I needed a way to do something I used to do with jQuery.
-And that is use a single click handler on a wrapper `<div>` that tells me the command to execute for all of the wrapper's children.
+And that is use a single click handler on a wrapper `<div>` that allows me to get the commands for all of the wraper's children.
 Using jQuery I would do the following:

 ```html
 <div class="main-wrapper">